James Rickards: Publications

 Rickard's second book The Death of Money was released on April 8, 2014 and was a New York Times Best Seller.
 His third book The New Case for Gold was released on April 5, 2016.
 His fourth book The Road to Ruin: The Global Elites' Secret Plan for the Next Financial Crisis was released on November 15, 2016.

-In The Road to Ruin, Rickards propagates the idea which was first articulated by the Indian economist Arvind Kumar in the Indian newspaper Daily News and Analysis and which rang the alarm bells that the combination of negative interest rates and cashless currency was a design to destroy the savings of people.
-The book also promulgates a conspiracy theory that "global elites" are using the "hobby horse" of climate change to advance a "new world order" that includes a global currency.
+In The Road to Ruin, Rickards promulgates a conspiracy theory that "global elites" are using the "stalking horse" of climate change to advance a "new world order" that includes a global currency.

+This is a view Rickards has expressed on various platforms:

 He is an Op-Ed contributor to The Financial Times, Evening Standard, The New York Times, and Washington Post.
 He is the Editor of Strategic Intelligence, a financial newsletter, and Director of The James Rickards Project, an inquiry into the complex dynamics of geopolitics and global capital.